department-of-veterans-affairs/vets-design-system-documentation/src/_utilities/font-size.md

 Change the font size of an element.
 The font-size classes include [responsive prefixes](#responsive-prefixes).
 </div>

+The font-size utility is especially useful on headings, allowing them to be logically nested while applying a custom font size.

 <div class="site-c-showcase">
 {% include_relative html/font-size.html %}
 </div>